charmingruby/ymir/README.md

 ### Features

+- It should be able to register and auth;
-- It should be able to ...;
+- It should be able to invite a friend;

 #### Details